MaxwellOliveira01/travelling-salesman-problem-riscv-solution/README.md

 ## Complexity

-The complexity of this project code is O(N!), where N is the number of points.
+The complexity of this project code is O(NumberOfPoints!).
 This means that as the number of points increases, the execution time of the program will grow exponentially.

 ## How to use

 - To run it you will need [RARS](https://github.com/TheThirdOne/rars)
 - Open the file "tsp.asm"
-- On Rars, select tools, open bitmap display and connect it to program
+- On Rars, select tools, open bitmap display, and connect it to the program
 - Run code and visualize the execution
-- To change the numbe of points, change variable "N" on top of "tsp.asm" file.
+- To change the number of points, change variable "N" on top of "tsp.asm" file.

 ## Example of execution